Skip to Content

 Signing a Request

-• Checkout creation (direct payments): the signature travels in the request body, inside the signatures object.
-A checkout can be payable on more than one chain, so it carries one signature per chain family, keyed by family.
+• Checkout creation (direct payments): the signature travels in the request body, inside the signatures array.
+A checkout can be payable on more than one chain, so it carries one entry per chain family.
+Each entry is { chain_family, on_chain_id, signature, deadline }.
 These per-chain deploy signatures are data stored on the payment, so they belong in the body.

 • Every other signed action (capture, refund, rescue, settlement change): a single signature authorizes one operation, so it travels in the X-Signature header (the action parameters go in the body).